-If you or your loved ones are not fans of the underestimated and often overlooked brussel sprout, then I strongly suggest you try this recipe, and change your view on this very healthy and cheap vegetable.
+If you or your loved ones are not fans of the underestimated and often overlooked brussels sprout, then I strongly suggest you try this recipe, and change your view on this very healthy and cheap vegetable alternative.

-I often like to roast brussel sprouts with some good olive oil and salt and pepper, but this recipe came about after a little inspiration from a picture I saw somewhere online.
+I often like to roast brussels sprouts with some good olive oil and salt and pepper, but this recipe came about after a little inspiration from a picture I saw somewhere online.

-There’s a few steps to this, but be patient.
-Don’t rush the process.
-The work is worth it and you’ll end up with a side dish that can easily become a main, especially if you consume a very large bowl full like I did. 😉
+Spicy Pan-Seared Brussels Sprouts with Corn and Caramelized Onions is worth the effort, and you’ll end up with a side dish that can easily become a main, especially if you consume a very large bowl full like we did.

 - 2 cups frozen corn

 - 2 cloves garlic, minced

 - In a heavy-bottomed skillet, over medium heat, add one tablespoon of the olive oil and one tablespoon of the butter.
 Allow these two ingredients to melt together.